 Are you looking for your next adventure partner?
 Then look no further than jolly little Jerry!

 He was very scared and had no idea how to be a dog or that humans can be nice and loving.
-He clearly had never been touched.
-If you reached for him he would get scared and back into a corner to protect himself.
+He clearly had never been touched or let indoors.
+If you reached for him he would get scared and back into a corner, baring teeth/growling to protect himself.
 He had no idea what a collar or leash was.
 Jerry’s foster family shortly realized that he had no manners and needed some serious work.
-Now, Jerry is doing so much better!
+Now, Jerry is doing so much better!!
 He was given some time to forgive and forget what other humans did to him.
 He has gotten used to wearing a collar and even likes rocking a bandanna!
-He walks well on leash and does not try to pull or zig zag around.
-He is afraid of cars, so his foster mom runs with him across every crosswalk, thus not giving him time to get scared and freak out.
-Jerry is not a dog that should ever be living in a backyard.
+He is very close with his foster mom and trusts her enough to let her put a harness and leash on him.
+He is still considered head shy (afraid of things coming towards his head) and doesn’t like strangers immediately reaching for his head or objects (muzzle, cotton swabs, a brush, etc) coming toward his head.
+Usually, he is fine with the rest of his body being reached for and touched.
+Jerry LOVES going on walks and gets so excited for them.
+He walks extremely well on leash when there are no other people or dogs around.
+He gets excited to see people and VERY excited to see other dogs.
+He can be leash reactive around other dogs (he gets so excited then frustrated and goes from happy tail wags to a growl and pulls hard) and needs to continue training on how to behave when he sees other dogs while on leash.
+Jerry is not a dog that can get exercise strictly from going into a backyard.
+He is very active and behaves like a little angel when he gets long daily walks.
 He thrives with a daily routine where he can get mental and physical stimulation.
 He loves getting frozen kongs stuffed with hot dogs and peanut butter.
 He also loves bones and a variety of chew toys.
 When his foster parents aren’t home, they leave Jerry babygated in the kitchen with some blankets, a frozen kong, and giant chew toys.
 He does great all by himself and keeps himself occupied until his foster parents return home.
 He is house-trained and only goes potty outside.
 Jerry is dog-friendly but needs slow introductions.